Mortgage options for self-employed professionals

 New entrepreneurs often have to grapple with some degree of financial uncertainty, as you will often have to make significant investments at first and your income might not be as high as it will be.
 As a result, mortgage lenders used to be reluctant to provide mortgages to self-employed people, requiring at least three years’ worth of good earnings.
 Mortgage advisor Marcel Soek explains what has changed in the mortgage market and why even new entrepreneurs can still get a mortgage.

-"In the last 5 to 7 years, there has been a major turnaround", Soek begins, "with more and more lenders expressly targeting entrepreneurs.
+"In recent years, the market has been changing", Soek begins, "with more and more lenders expressly targeting entrepreneurs.
 Some lenders, for example, have started using employment income from the past to determine a qualifying income for new entrepreneurs."
 Soek adds that the Nationale Hypotheekgarantie (NHG, National Mortgage Guarantee), which supports lenders in providing mortgages to entrepreneurs, has been a great help.
 "Banks are aligning their policies with those of the NHG."

-For truly brand-new entrepreneurs, applying for a mortgage remains tricky.
+For new entrepreneurs, applying for a mortgage remains tricky.
 After all, you have to be able to prove that your business is making money now and will continue to do so in the future, which is almost impossible if you have only just started out.
-To qualify for a mortgage from a bank, your business will usually have to be at least one year old.
+To qualify for a mortgage from a bank, your business will usually have to be at least 1 year old.
+And if you have been in business for less than 3 years, your qualifying income may not count in full.

-If you have been in business for less than three years, lenders will not always consider your full qualifying income.
+If you have been in business for less than 3 years, lenders will not always consider your full qualifying income.

 When reviewing your application, a mortgage lender will look at, among other things: